Getting Started with Blippit Boards: Complete Launch Guide

 “From now on, please Blippit your evidence instead.”

-This helps to close the door on old habits.
+This will help to close the door on old habits.

 Step 8.
 Keep momentum going